TackyTortoise/tackytortoise.github.io/_posts/2022-06-24-common-slacker-issues.md

 'X' was 0x00000018.
 ```
 As the error says, this indicates an access violation.
 Which means that you are trying to access memory that is unreadable/invalid.
 The most common case for this is that your program is trying to access a `nullptr`.
 The error indicates this by showing a memory address that is close to zero, in this case `0x00000018`.
-Of course the memory at this address does not contain the data you want. (if the memory address does not seem close to zero at all, you might be encountering a [Garbage Collector Cras](#garbage-collector-crash))
+Of course the memory at this address does not contain the data you want. (if the memory address does not seem close to zero at all, you might be encountering a [Garbage Collector Crash](#garbage-collector-crash))

 This could for example occur on the following code (simple example):
 ```cpp